brenxm/Learnable/FunctionalRequirement_v0.1.md

 - **AI-Powered Curriculum Generation**:
    - Using AI to generate an initial curriculum saves time and provides a helpful starting point, especially for users unsure of how to structure their content.
 The editing option ensures they retain full control.
 - **Tone Customization**:
-   - Letting users define the tone ensures the content suits their audience.
+   - Letting users define the tone ensures the content suits their audience and promotes personalized customization which enhances the learning experience.
 The tone preview builds confidence that the chosen tone will be consistently applied.
 - **Add-ons for Enhanced Learning**:
    - Optional add-ons like engagement questions and voice narration enrich the learning experience, catering to diverse preferences and encouraging active participation.
 - **User Control and Feedback**: